Information Content of Systems as a Physical Principle: Generalized Probabilistic Theories

-Particular examples of systems which may be expressed in terms of \GPT{} (see Fig.~\ref{fig_1_gpt_theories_app}) are: classical {\it bit}, {\it qbit} and {\it sbit} (square-bit).
-The last one, sometimes called gbit for generalized bit, is the building block of PR-box \cite{GPT_intro_3}.
 If the set of measurements is not reach enough, one may obtain a classical system with hidden variables.
 For example, elementary system in \LEHV{} consists of two classical bits.
 One of two observables can be measured on system giving access to a chosen bit.
 After measurement, information from the complementary bit is unavoidably lost.
 This property reflects lack of fine grained observable in hidden variable theory.
-More sophisticated example of hidden variable theory may be found in \cite{hbit_toy_model}.
+More sophisticated example of the hidden variable theory may be found in \cite{hbit_toy_model}.

 Given two systems $A$ and $B$ we may define in \GPT{} a composite system $AB$.
 The global state of the system $AB$ is completely determined by joint probabilities of outcomes for fiducial measurements performed at the same time on each subsystem.
 This is called local tomography assumption.
 All effects for the composite system $AB$ are of the form $e_Ae_B$ which means that effect $e_A$ was measured on the subsystem system $A$ and $e_B$ on the subsystem $B$.
 State space $\Omega_{AB}$ is not defined in the unique way.
 It contains all states of the form $\omega_A\omega_B$, i.e. states which result from preparation of states $\omega_A$ and $\omega_B$ independently on the subsystems $A$ and $B$ (for $\omega_A\omega_B$ it holds $e_Ae_B(\omega_A\omega_B)=e_A(\omega_A)e_B(\omega_B)$).
 Other states $\omega_{AB}$ may also belong to $\Omega_{AB}$ provided $e_Ae_B(\omega_{AB})\geq0$ is true for every pair of effects.
 Therefore starting from elementary systems, we may obtain different composite systems depending on the restrictions imposed on $\Omega_{AB}$ (cf. Generalized Non-Signaling Theory and Generalized Local Theory in \cite{GPT_intro_3}).
 In every case, $\Omega_{AB}$ contains only non-signaling states.
 Dimension of state space $\Omega_{AB}$ is bounded by